suhuiii/Colorburst/README.md

 Made at the [Recurse Center](www.recurse.com) with [Ryan Yan](https://github.com/apsicle).

 #### Demo Images
-New tab with car
 ![Coloring a car](/demo-images/colorburst-car.gif?raw=true)

-New tab with camels
 ![Coloring some camels](/demo-images/colorburst-camel.gif?raw=true)

 ## Installation and Usage